 10. Verrucosus Chameleon

-Rounding of the list is the Verrucosus chameleon.
-While certainly not the most vibrant of colorful chameleons I find its distribution of colors on its body the most striking and yes, you can’t help but notice the deep ocean like blues mixing into lush greens.
+Rounding off the list is the Verrucosus chameleon.
+While certainly not the most vibrant of colorful chameleons, I find its distribution of colors on its body the most striking and you can’t help but notice the deep ocean like blues mixing into lush greens.

-You know where it lives and it lives on the Western side of that island and in drier parts of the south.
-It’s more commonly known as the warty chameleon and it grows to a pretty hefty 56 centimeters from nose to tail.
-They can be kept as pets but are not very commonly done so and I certainly wouldn’t recommend keeping them if you’re new to chameleon keeping.
+Of course it lives on Madagascar, both on the Western side and in drier parts of the south.
+It’s more commonly known as the warty chameleon, and it grows to a pretty hefty 56 centimeters from nose to tail.
+They can be kept as pets but are not very commonly done so, and I certainly wouldn’t recommend keeping them if you’re new to chameleon keeping.